-Although autumn is just beginning, it’s never too early to begin preparing your body for ski season.
+Although the slopes might not be ready just yet, it’s never too early to begin preparing your body for ski season.

 Here’s a look at the most common injuries and the best ways to prevent them:

 Falls account for 75 to 85 percent of ski injuries, according to the American College of Sports Medicine, and nearly all ski-related head injuries are the result of falling.

 The best way not to fall is “making sure you’re in shape,” said Jason Lazor, DO, who specializes in sports medicine for Spectrum Health Medical Group Orthopedics.
 To do that, start preparing weeks or months before you actually get on the slopes.

 “You don’t really want to ski yourself into shape,” Dr. Lazor suggested.
 “When you’re skiing, you’re putting a lot of forces on the body. …The body can best handle those forces when you’ve done some prepping.”

 Dr. Lazor recommends a combination of stretching, cardiovascular training like running, cycling and/or swimming, and resistance training focused on the lower extremities to best prepare for ski season.
 In terms of weight and resistance training, he suggests focusing on quads, hamstrings, abdomen and pelvic stabilizers.

 Strong muscles and flexibility increase stability and muscle control, as well as decrease muscle fatigue, which all help to prevent serious falls.